Kyxlii/CodingPortfolio/IgpayAtinlay.md

 # Pig Latin encryptor

-This program takes a sentence from the user, breaks it down into each word, converts each word into [Pig Latin](https://web.ics.purdue.edu/~morelanj/RAO/prepare2.html) and prints them.
+This program takes a sentence from the user, breaks it down into each word, sorts each word into the appropriate format for [Pig Latin](https://web.ics.purdue.edu/~morelanj/RAO/prepare2.html), converts the word and prints them.

 ## [Code](PigLatin.py):
 ```python